Get your project off the ground with our next virtual training workshop - October 28th at 7pm!

 Many people choose to use a glazed gable as part of a complete glass wall that reaches from ground level right up to the roof of a house.
 You can opt for slim-frame units that stretch all the way up the building, which work wonderfully in tandem with glazed doors and mezzanine levels.

-Alternatively, glaze a full two storey structure by using twin sets of full-height glass, stacked on top of each other with the structural join clad in something that matches either the window frames or the facade.
+Alternatively, glaze a full two-storey structure (such as double-storey extension) by using twin sets of full-height glass, stacked on top of each other with the structural join clad in something that matches either the window frames or the facade.

 If the gable end has a central chimney, look to glaze either side of it to create a design feature.
 The right style for you really hinges on how you want your house to look, its overall layout, design and location.